 9 I am not denying that computational theorists sometimes attempt to specify correspondences between variables in their models and (states of) components of neural mechanisms.
-In explaining forward kinematics - the computation of target location in body-centered coordinates from information about eye orientation and retinotopic location of target - Shadmehr and Wise appeal to the Zipser and Anderson's (1988) three layer neural network model of gain modulation.
-Some nodes in the model's input layers represent (correspond to) eye orientation and others retinotopic location of target; output layers represent (correspond to) target location in body-centered coordinates.
+In explaining forward kinematics-the computation of target location in body-centered coordinates from information about eye orientation and retinotopic location of target-Shadmehr and Wise appeal to Zipser and Anderson's (1988) three-layer neural network model of gain modulation.
+Some nodes in the model's input layers represent (correspond to) eye orientation and others retinotopic location of target; output layers represent (correspond to) eye orientation and others retinotopic location of target; output layers represent (correspond to) arget location in body-centered coordinates.
 Zipser and Anderson hypothesized that neurons in area LIP and area 7A in the parietal cortex play the relevant computational roles.
 It is not implausible, then, to describe input and output layers in the Zipser-Anderson model as component parts of a neural mechanism.
 Interestingly, the Zipser-Anderson models fails to count as genuinely explanatory by Kaplan's lights.
 He says:

-The real limitations on the explanatory force of the Zipser-Andersen model is that it is difficult if not impossible to effect a mapping between those elements in the
+The real limitations on the explanatory force of the Zipser-Andersen model is that it is difficult if not impossible to effect a mapping between those elements in the model giving rise to gain-modulated hidden unit activity and the neural components in parietal cortex underlying gain-modulated responses (arguably, the core requirement imposed by 3M on explanatory mechanistic models).
+(Kaplan 2011, 365-6)